pranaovs/college-notes/Semester-1/MA1001-Linear_Algebra/Topic-1/notes.md

 2. Multiplication is associative
 3. Left and right distributive laws hold

-* Note: A ring in with the multiplicative operation is commutative, it is called commutative ring.
+- Note: A ring in with the multiplicative operation is commutative, it is called commutative ring.

-### Examples:
+### Examples

 1. $(Z; +, \cdot)$, $(Q; +, \cdot)$, $(R; +, \cdot)$, $(C; +, \cdot)$
 2. $N$ is __not__ a ring for usual addition and multiplication: There is no additive identity element, $0 \notin N$